mynameistito/movember-tracker/README.md

 **Wrong donation amount:**
 - The Worker caches data for 5 minutes - wait a bit and try again
-- Double-check that the `memberId` parameter matches your Movember member ID
+- Double-check that the `memberId` or `teamId` parameter matches your Movember ID
 - You can force a fresh scrape by adding `&grab-live=true` to the URL

+**Team page not working:**
+- Make sure you're using the `teamId` parameter (not `memberId`) for team pages
+- Verify the team URL format: `https://{subdomain}.movember.com/team/{id}`
+- Check that the team ID is correct by visiting the team page directly

 **Need to change the default member ID:**
 - Edit `src/index.ts` in your GitHub repository